He Likes You But Doesn’t Want a Relationship? Here’s Why!

 What Shall I Do, Varun?

-The answer is simple, chill and give him some time.
+The answer is simple.
+Chill out and give him some time.

 For now, focus on your own goals and keep busy.
 Save your energy for when he’s in a better headspace to build something together.
 Giving him space could make you more appealing down the road.